urumb/loan-risk-platform/README.md

 ## Author

-CrediShield was built by Noel J as a production-quality AI/ML fintech portfolio project for college evaluation, hackathons, and recruiter review.
+CrediShield was built by me as a production-quality AI/ML fintech portfolio project for college evaluation, hackathons, and recruiter review.